 App ID is a random string created within Agora Console and is the unique identifier of an app.

-A token, also known as a dynamic key, is used by the Agora server for dynamic authentication.
+A token, also known as a dynamic key, is used by the Agora server to check user permissions.
+For more information, see Authenticate Your Users with Tokens.

 A channel is created by a developer calling the methods provided by Agora for transmitting real-time data.